informatics-isi-edu/hatrac/REST-API.md

   - The _parent path_ does not denote a namespace
   - The namespace already exists

-### Listing Namespace Content
+### Namespace Listing Retrieval

-The same GET operation documented above for the Root Namespace Resource can also list direct children of any nested namespace.
+The same GET and HEAD operations documented above for the Root Namespace Resource can also list direct children of any nested namespace.

-For nested namespaces, typical GET error responses would be:
+For nested namespaces, typical GET or HEAD error responses would be:
 - **404 Not Found**: the name does not map to an available resource on the server.